oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-edit-a-mail-merge-template/rule.md

 3. Click <br>      **Mail Merge Templates** on right content panel.
 4. Double click the template that you want to edit.
 5. On top of the template details window, click <br>      **Edit Template in Word**.
-6. A word document will be open like when you create the template, from there you can follow on screen instructions to edit the template content.​
+6. A word document will be open like when you create the template, from there you can follow on screen instructions to edit the template content.